wylieswanson/AgileCLU/README.md

 Basic Installation
 ------------------
-If you already have Python and the [Python Package Index, or PyPI,](http://pypi.python.org/pypi/setuptools) installed on your machine, the installation of AgileCLU is simple and straightfoward.
-Simply execute the following command (sudo is usually required on Linux):
+If you already have Python and [Python Package Index](http://pypi.python.org/pypi/setuptools) (PyPI) installed on your machine, the installation of AgileCLU is simple and straightfoward.
+Simply execute one of the following commands (sudo is usually required on Linux):

 	easy_install AgileCLU